 4. St. Patrick’s Cathedral

 St. Patrick’s Cathedral, also known as the National Cathedral of Ireland, is steeped in over 800 years of Irish history.
-It’s a historical and religious site that is one of the most famous landmarks in Dublin.
+It’s a historical and religious site, one of Dublin’s most famous landmarks.

 It was built in honour of Ireland’s patron saint, St. Patrick, who baptised converts into the Christian faith.
 Founded in 1191, the building offers visitors a rich and compelling cultural experience.

 The Gothic cathedral boasts beautiful stained glass and historic architecture.
 Another highlight here is the tomb of Johnathan Swift.
 He is the famed author of Gulliver’s Travels and was the dean of the cathedral in the 1700s.

 And if you have enough time, be sure to listen to the St. Patrick’s Cathedral choir (which was founded in 1432).
 The cathedral is open from Monday to Friday; however, service times vary throughout the week.
 Take a bike tour to see the cathedral and Dublin’s main attractions.

 The Blarney Castle is located in County Cork and is one of Ireland’s most revered historical landmarks.
 The medieval castle was constructed in 1446 by Dermot McCarthy, King of Munster.